Perfect Day (Chris Whitley album)

 Perfect Day is the sixth album by singer-songwriter and guitarist, Chris Whitley.
 It is his fifth studio album.

-It is a full-length release of cover versions of "love songs".
+It is a full-length release of "quiet jazzy" cover versions of "love songs".
 The album was recorded as a trio and is subtitled "Featuring Billy Martin and Chris Wood".
 Martin and Wood are the rhythm section of Medeski Martin & Wood.

 It was produced by Craig Street.
 The album was recorded live to half-inch two-track recorder by Danny Kopelson at 331/3 Recording in Brooklyn, New York.

 This recording was also released in the Super Audio CD (SACD) format.